-So I had to prove my point by finding all my canceled checks.
-I also had to buy a book with an amortization table that allowed me to crunch the numbers myself.
-Obviously, this was in the pre-Internet days.
+"I had to prove my point by finding all my canceled checks," Clark says.
+"I also had to buy a book with an amortization table that allowed me to crunch the numbers myself.
+Obviously, this was in the pre-Internet days."

 Errors can easily be made when loans are sold, or banks are absorbed by other banks and there's a migration of records.
-The balance can be all fouled up -- and almost always the error is not in your favor.
+The balance can be all fouled up—and almost always the error is not in your favor.

 Thankfully, it's very simple to ensure you're tracked correctly.
 Print out an amortization schedule for free at DinkyTown.net or HSH.com.

-Finally, it is imperative that you keep proof of all mortgage payments throughout the entire life of your loan.
+It is imperative that you keep proof of all mortgage payments throughout the entire life of your loan.
 That avoids the danger of your payments being misapplied to another loan.

-Banking -- much like life -- is not completely accurate.
-In this case, it's not that the banks are trying to cheat you; it's just that their record-keeping is incompetent.
+"Banking—much like life—gets messy and is not always completely accurate," Clark says.
+"In this case, it's not that the banks are trying to cheat you; it's just that their record-keeping is incompetent."

 Want to really slash years off your mortgage?
 Try this!

 Have you received an offer in your mailbox promising that you could save $10,000, $20,000 or even $30,000 on your mortgage by getting set up on a bi-weekly payment plan?
 It sounds appealing, but there's a much smarter way to approach bi-weekly payments.